Click here to get the TI-84 Plus CE with FREE shipping on Amazon!

-The most popular graphing calculator model line ever, the TI-84 Plus, continues to evolve for the 2015-16 school year.
-Barely one year after the TI-84 Plus C brought color to the 84 family, Texas Instruments has rebooted the color line with the all new TI-84 Plus CE.
-The new CE has new hardware and a new look, but much in common with its predecessor.
+The most popular graphing calculator model line ever, the TI-84 Plus, has continued to evolve into 2016.
+Barely one year after the TI-84 Plus C brought color to the 84 family, Texas Instruments rebooted the color line with the all new TI-84 Plus CE.
+The new 84 is new hardware with a new look, but much in common with its predecessor.
 So how does this new model stack up?
 Let’s take a look.

 What’s the Same About the TI-84 Plus CE?